akameco/pixiv/README.md

 });
 ```

-If you want download image, you can use with [pixiv-img](https://github.com/akameco/pixiv-img).
+If you want to downloading image, you can use with [pixiv-img](https://github.com/akameco/pixiv-img).

 ```
 $ npm install --save pixiv-img